 In April 2025, Josh threw together a daily film-link puzzle so we could play it on a road trip.
 People kept playing — small but real traction.
 In May 2026, we picked it back up with two new partners: Hyperagent as the design and strategy room, and Replit as the build environment.
 One week of work shipped sixteen things — including a complete gameplay logic reboot, a Movie Identity Card system, a watchlist feature born inside a badge concept, daily auto-posting infrastructure, a full GA4 + GTM analytics layer, a press page, and this case study.

 And then we kept playing it.
 Friends kept playing it.
 A small, organic following formed around it.
-The product worked — it had real, if quiet, traction.
+The prototype worked — it had real, if quiet, traction.
 We always meant to come back.
 Life got in the way for about ten months.

 We brought the gut-feel direction.
 We knew how the game should be played.
 We said yes or no to feature ideas.
 We asked for changes based on the feel of the game and how — and when — to scratch a movie itch.
 Hyperagent turned those instincts into strategy docs, mockups, copy, and specs.
 Replit took the resulting plans and built them — including a complete reboot of the link/clue selection logic that we worked out together inside the Replit environment.
 Most days we ran ideas through Hyperagent in the morning and watched Replit ship them by afternoon.